pyccel/pyccel/tutorial/ndarrays.md

       pyccel:
         |error [semantic]: ex.py [4]| Incompatible redefinition (|a| real(10, 20) <-> real(10,))
       ```
-      this limitation is the way Fortran alloctables can't change the rank after declaration.
+      This limitation is due to the way Fortran alloctable can't change the rank after declaration.
-2. you can't assign ndarrays that own their data one another.
+2. Can not assign ndarrays that own their data one another.
       ```Python
       import numpy as np